ScriptSmith/WatchTheThrones/README.md

 # WhoIsDownloading
-Creates a nice map that shows who's downloading a particular torrent.
-Currently set to Game of Thrones Season 6 Episode 5
+A map of current Game of Thrones downloaders on the Bittorrent DHT